 Boldt Castle Improvement Projects Continue

-The Thousand Islands Bridge Authority, owners of historic Boldt Castle and the Boldt Yacht House continues with its progression of improvements at the Boldt Castle Facilities by completely rehabilitating the Boldt bedroom suites.
-Work on the Boldt Castle family bedroom suites began in the Fall with the Authority’s staff, assigned to the Boldt Facilities, performing the work.
-(View before and after photos of previous projects below).
+The Thousand Islands Bridge Authority, owners of historic Boldt Castle and the Boldt Yacht House continues with its progression of improvements at the Boldt Castle Facilities.
+Visitors continue to enjoy the restorations made to the properties and the structures over the years.
+Staff works continuously on both upkeep and restoration of these facilities.

 Past Renovation Projects: